-Head into the very heart of the Grampians National Park and base yourself at Halls Gap, a great starting point for a range of adventure activities.
-Choose from camping grounds to family-sized eco-cabins surrounded by stunning bushland and inquisitive wildlife.
+Head into the very heart of the Grampians National Park and base yourself at Halls Gap, a great starting point for a wide range of adventure activities.
+Pitch a tent or settle into your luxury eco-accommodation and revel in the stunning bushland scenery and inquisitive wildlife all around.

 Nature on all sides